aniket-bhadra/mongodb-from-basics-to-advanced/readme.md

 * **Data Suitability**: Excellent for structured data and complex queries; handling unstructured data is difficult.
 * **Performance**: SQL writes are slower due to strict schema and ACID compliance; reads are efficient for complex queries using joins, indexes, and structured relationships.
 * **Use Case**: Best for transactional systems (e.g., banking, ERP), where data integrity and complex querying are critical.

+### **MongoDB Interview Questions & Answers**

+1. **What is MongoDB, and how does it differ from relational databases?**

+   * MongoDB is a NoSQL database that stores data in flexible, JSON-like documents, unlike relational databases that use structured tables.
+   * This flexibility allows for easier scaling and handling of unstructured or semi-structured data.

+2. **Describe the structure of a MongoDB document.**

+   * A MongoDB document is a BSON object comprising field-value pairs, where values can be various data types, including nested documents.

+3. **What are the advantages of using MongoDB over traditional RDBMS?**

+   * Schema flexibility, horizontal scalability through sharding, high availability via replica sets, and efficient handling of unstructured data.

+4. **What is a replica set in MongoDB?**

+   * A replica set is a group of MongoDB servers that maintain the same data set, ensuring high availability through automatic failover.

+5. **Explain sharding in MongoDB.**

+   * Sharding is MongoDB's method of distributing data across multiple servers to handle large datasets and high-throughput operations.

+6. **Differentiate between find() and aggregate() in MongoDB.**

+   * find() retrieves documents based on criteria; aggregate() processes data through a pipeline for complex transformations.

+7. **How does MongoDB handle indexing? and its types** MongoDB uses indexes to improve the speed of read operations.
+When a query is executed, MongoDB uses indexes to quickly locate the data instead of scanning every document in a collection.

+   Types of indexes in MongoDB:

+   Single field index: Created on one field.
+   Compound index: Created on multiple fields.
+   Multikey index: Used when indexing array fields.
+   Text index: Supports text search on string fields.
+   Geospatial index: Supports location-based queries.
+   Hashed index: For sharding using hashed values of a field.
+   TTL index: Automatically removes documents after a specified time.

+8. **What is the role of the \_id field in MongoDB?Can it be modified or removed?**

+   * The \_id field uniquely identifies each document in a collection; it's mandatory and immutable by default.It is mandatory and cannot be removed.
+However, it can be modified if necessary, though this is not recommended as it may lead to data inconsistency.

+9. **How does the aggregation framework work in MongoDB?**

+MongoDB's aggregation framework works like a data processing pipeline.
+Data flows through **a series of stages**, and each stage **transforms the data and passes the result to the next stage**.

+Common stages:

+* `$match`: Filters documents (like `WHERE` in SQL).
+* `$group`: Groups documents and performs operations like sum, avg.
+* `$sort`: Sorts the documents.
+* `$project`: Selects or reshapes fields.
+* `$lookup`: Joins documents from another collection.

+10. How does MongoDB handle transactions, and what is the significance of multi-document transactions?**

+   MongoDB supports **multi-document ACID transactions** starting from version 4.0 (for replica sets) and 4.2+ (for sharded clusters).

+   * Transactions ensure **atomicity**, meaning all operations inside a transaction either succeed together or fail together.
+   * **Multi-document transactions** are useful when you need to update multiple documents or collections in a consistent way (similar to relational databases).

+   Although MongoDB encourages a document-based design to reduce the need for transactions, they are available when necessary.
+11. How does MongoDB ensure data consistency and handle concurrency?**

+   MongoDB ensures consistency and concurrency using:

+   * **Document-level locking**: Only one write operation can occur on a document at a time, which allows high concurrency for reads and writes across different documents.
+   * **Replica sets**: Provide data redundancy and consistency.
+Writes go to the primary node, and changes are replicated to secondaries.
+   * **Write concerns** and **read concerns**: Let you control the level of acknowledgment and data consistency you require.

+   These mechanisms ensure MongoDB remains performant while handling concurrent operations safely.

+12. **What are common data modeling strategies in MongoDB?**

+    * Embedding for related data accessed together; referencing for normalized data; hybrid approaches combine both based on use cases.

+13. **What are TTL indexes, and when are they used?**

+    * TTL (Time To Live) indexes automatically delete documents after a specified time, useful for expiring data like sessions or logs.

+14. **How can you optimize MongoDB queries?**

+    * Use appropriate indexes, avoid full collection scan by providing more more filters/condition for the data you looking for, limit returned fields with projections, analyze queries with explain(), and denormalize data when beneficial.

+15. **How do you perform backup and restore operations in MongoDB?**

+    * Use mongodump for backups and mongorestore for restoration; MongoDB Atlas offers automated backup solutions.
+16. Describe the process of migrating data from an RDBMS to MongoDB.**

+   Migration involves several steps:

+   1. **Schema analysis**: Study the relational schema and relationships (1:1, 1\:N, N\:M).
+   2. **Schema design in MongoDB**: Decide between embedding (nested) or referencing (linked collections) depending on access patterns.
+   3. **Data export**: Export relational data using SQL queries, tools like `mysqldump`, or `pg_dump`.
+   4. **Data transformation**: Convert tabular rows into JSON documents.
+   5. **Data import**: Use `mongoimport`, custom scripts (Node.js, Python, etc.), or ETL tools to insert into MongoDB.
+   6. **Validation & indexing**: Check data integrity, and apply proper indexes.

+17. **What are some limitations of MongoDB, and how can they be addressed?**

+    * Limitations include lack of joins (mitigated by embedding or aggregation), document size limits (use referencing), and eventual consistency (managed with appropriate read/write concerns).

+18. **How does MongoDB Atlas differ from self-hosted MongoDB?**

+    * MongoDB Atlas is a fully managed cloud service offering automated scaling, backups, and monitoring, reducing operational overhead compared to self-hosted setups.

+19. **What is journaling in MongoDB?**

+    * Journaling records write operations to a journal file, ensuring data durability and aiding in recovery after crashes.

+20. **How do you handle schema versioning in MongoDB?**

+    * Include a version field in documents and implement migration scripts or application logic to handle different schema versions.

+21. **What is BSON in MongoDB?**

+    * BSON (Binary JSON) is the binary-encoded serialization of JSON-like documents, used by MongoDB for data storage and network transfer.

+    Serialization = turning objects into a format for storage/transmission.
+    Binary-encoded serialization means converting a data structure (like a JSON object) into a compact binary format that computers can store or transmit efficiently — and later reconstruct (deserialize) exactly

+22. **How do you update documents in MongoDB?**

+    * Use updateOne(), updateMany(), or replaceOne() methods with appropriate filters and update operations.

+23. **What is the default port for MongoDB, and how can it be changed?**

+    * The default port is 27017; it can be changed by specifying a different port in the configuration file or command-line options.

+24. **How do you drop a collection in MongoDB?**

+    * Use the drop() method on the collection: db.collectionName.drop().

+25. **What is the difference between update() and save() methods in MongoDB?**

+    * update() modifies specific fields of existing documents; save() replaces the entire document or inserts it if it doesn't exist.
+26. What is the difference between updateOne() and replaceOne() in MongoDB?

+ * updateOne() modifies specific fields using operators like $set.
+ * replaceOne() replaces the entire document, keeping only _id.

+   db.users.updateOne({ _id: 1 }, { $set: { age: 25 } })

+   db.users.replaceOne({ _id: 1 }, { name: "Alex", age: 25 })

+27. **Explain the role of journaling in MongoDB.
+How does it help in ensuring durability?**

+   Journaling is a feature of MongoDB (with WiredTiger) that ensures **durability** by writing changes to a journal file **before** applying them to the database files.

+   * In case of a crash, MongoDB uses the journal to **recover to the last consistent state**.
+   * It prevents data loss and corruption by replaying operations that were not yet committed to the main data files.
+   * Journaling is enabled by default and is essential for write safety in MongoDB.
+---